TanStack/table/docs/api.md

   - The entire table `instance` will be passed to the renderer with the addition of a `column` property, containing a reference to the column
   - If `type` is a string, will render using the `column[type]` renderer.
 React Table ships with default `Header` renderers.
 Other renderers like `Filter` are available via hooks like `useFilters`.
   - If a function or component is passed instead of a string, it will be be passed the table instance and column model as props and is expected to return any valid JSX.
+- `totalLeft: Int`
+  - This is the total width in pixels of all columns to the left of this column
+  - Specifically useful when using plugin hooks that allow the user to resize column widths
+- `totalWidth: Int`
+  - This is the total width in pixels for this column (if it is a leaf-column) or or all of it's sub-columns (if it is a column group)
+  - Specifically useful when using plugin hooks that allow the user to resize column widths
 - `getHeaderProps: Function(?props)`
   - **Required**
   - This function is used to resolve any props needed for this column's header cell.